enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 - The release contains an asset called `launcher-manifest.yaml` which contains at least one key, `minimum-version-for-upgrade` which is a semantic versioning string.
-- The release contains the following packages:
+- The release contains at least the following packages:
   - `enso-launcher-<version>-linux-amd64.tar.gz`
   - `enso-launcher-<version>-macos-amd64.tar.gz`
   - `enso-launcher-<version>-windows-amd64.zip`